Wolf3s/xbmc4xbox-python/python/Doc/library/signal.rst

    written to the fd.
 This can be used by a library to wakeup a poll or select call, allowing the signal to be fully processed.

-   The old wakeup fd is returned (or -1 if file descriptor wakeup was not enabled).
-If *fd* is -1, file descriptor wakeup is disabled.
-   If not -1, *fd* must be non-blocking.
-It is up to the library to remove any bytes from *fd* before calling poll or select again.
+   The old wakeup fd is returned.  *fd* must be non-blocking.
+It is up to the library to remove any bytes before calling poll or select again.

    When threads are enabled, this function can only be called from the main thread;
    attempting to call it from other threads will cause a :exc:`ValueError` exception to be raised.

-   .. versionadded:: 2.6

 .. function:: siginterrupt(signalnum, flag)